rc19/osom/project_mindmap.md

 ### 1. Project Overview

 Osom is an Android application that functions as a custom launcher and an accessibility tool.
 Its primary goal is to reduce cognitive load by tracking application usage, analyzing on-screen content, and managing notifications.
 It appears to be built with modern Android development practices, using Kotlin, Jetpack Compose, and Room.
-The app now features a comprehensive onboarding experience for new users and a Control Center to manage which applications are monitored.
+The app now features a comprehensive onboarding experience for new users, a Control Center to manage which applications are monitored, and a **Nudge System** to provide timely and context-aware notifications.

 ### 2. Core Components